SgaravitoWp/About_Me-/PROJECTCATALOGUE.md

 ### Let's see:

-1. **Percolation and Critical Probability Project:** In this project, together with my partners Jose Beleno and Luis Rojas, we study the percolation process through a computational simulation.
+1. **Percolation and Critical Probability Project:** In this project, together with my partners Jose Beleno and Luis Rojas, we studied the percolation process through a computational simulation.
 2. **Evaluation of Random Number Generation Methods Project.
 (In progress)**
 3. **Bayesian Perspective Project.
 (In progress)**